vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Invoke-SddcCommand.md

 The `Invoke-SddcCommand` cmdlet runs a command within the SDDC Manager appliance.
 The cmdlet connects to the SDDC Manager using the `-server`, `-user`, and `-pass` values:

-- Validates that network connectivity is available to the SDDC Manager instance
+- Validates that network connectivity is available to the SDDC Manager instance.
-- Validates that network connectivity is available to the Management Domain vCenter Server instance
+- Validates that network connectivity is available to the Management Domain vCenter instance.
-- Runs the command provided within the SDDC Manager appliance
+- Runs the command provided within the SDDC Manager appliance.

 ## Examples